Al3c2/Weed-Aquisition-and-Target-Simulation-Pipeline/README.md

 License

 This project is released for academic and research purposes.

-You may adapt the license section depending on your preferred license:

-MIT
-BSD-3-Clause
-GPL
-Apache 2.0
-Citation

 If you use this work, please cite the associated thesis/publication.